A Law Firm Offering Services And Representation In Trademark Matters

-- Marks using the signature or portrait of a living individual without that the person’s consent
+- Portraits or signatures of living individuals without that individual’s consent

-- Marks so similar to those already registered that they may cause confusion, mistake or deception
+- Marks that could create confusion, mistake or deception due to similarity

-- Marks that merely describe the product or service
+- Marks descriptive of a product or service

 How can I determine if my trademark is eligible for federal registration?